MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

   BSP connection can be configured when building the MicroEJ Application (options with absolute paths).

   .. figure:: images/bsp-connection-cases-none.png
-     :alt: MicroEJ Platform with no BSP configuration
+     :alt: MicroEJ Platform with no BSP connection
      :align: center

-     MicroEJ Platform with no BSP configuration
+     MicroEJ Platform with no BSP connection

   This case is recommended when: